-As Foo Fighters frontman Dave Grohl recently demonstrated, sometimes the old show business expression “break a leg” can take on an unfortunately literal meaning.
-During a recent show in Sweden, the singer-guitarist fell off the stage and fractured his leg.
-Although Grohl managed to return and finish that show after receiving medical attention, the Foo Fighters have now announced that the rest of the band’s dates in the U.K. and Europe will be canceled due to Grohl’s injury.
+As Foo Fighters frontman Dave Grohl demonstrated in June of this year, sometimes the old show business expression “break a leg” can take on an unfortunately literal meaning.
+During a show in Sweden, the singer-guitarist fell off the stage and fractured his leg.
+Although Grohl managed to return and finish that show after receiving medical attention, the Foo Fighters announced that the rest of the band’s summer dates in the U.K. and Europe will be canceled due to Grohl’s injury.
 Of course, Grohl is hardly the first rock and roll artist to injure themselves during a show.

 This list is composed of the most famous, funniest, and painful on-stage accidents in rock and roll history.
 Some of the funnier ones, caught on film and posted to YouTube for our enjoyment, were found here.
 Some of the more legendary ones involving iconic performances before the time of YouTube came from here and here.
 No one seemed to mention Patti Smith breaking her damned neck falling offstage, which is an injury awful enough to land the poetess on any list of stage falls.

 Two incidents that occurred a week apart during a Frank Zappa and the Mothers of Invention tour in 1971 led Zappa to believe that someone was trying to kill him.
 The first occurred at a gig in Switzerland on December 4, 1971.
 During the show, someone from the audience fired a flare gun at the ceiling and the Montreux Casino where the performance was held burned to the ground.
 Zappa’s equipment was lost, but he escaped the blaze safely.